Navi Mumbai: Planning and development

 and gaothans (urban villages), with thousands of buildings violating planning norms.

 By the end of the 1990s, the planning authority of Navi Mumbai sought to attract private developers to the city.
-A new rail link between Nerul and Uran was opened on 11 November 2018.
+A new rail link (Port line)between Nerul and Uran was opened on 11 November 2018.

-Southern Navi Mumbai is developing rapidly in the modern nodes of Kharghar, Kamothe, Panvel, and Kalamboli.
-These nodes are experiencing major infrastructural developments due to their proximity to the Navi Mumbai International Airport (Phase 1) expected to start operations in December.
+South Navi Mumbai is developing rapidly in the modern nodes of Ulwe and Dronagiri, infrastructural developments due to their proximity to the Navi Mumbai International Airport (Phase 1) started operations on 25th December 2025.

 Navi Mumbai has, been ranked 5th best “National Clean Air City” in India.